“Is CuriosityStream worth it?” The table below contains a short list of its pro’s and con’s.

 Stream on any device with multiple users

 A cool thing about CuriosityStream is that it allows you to stream on multiple devices.

-Unfortunately, CuriosityStream isn’t transparent on the maximum amount of allowed devices, but this user tried out their subscription on 4 different devices (desktop PC, 2 smartphones, 1 tablet) and encountered no issues in terms of latency and bandwidth limit.
+Unfortunately, CuriosityStream doesn’t actually say how many devices you can use, but this reviewer tried out their subscription on 4 different devices (desktop PC, 2 smartphones, 1 tablet) and encountered no issues in terms of latency and bandwidth limit.

-Another major plus is that CuriosityStream is available on all the major platforms: Android, iOS, Apple TV, Android TV, Roku, Xbox One, Amazon Fire TV, Chromecast,
+Another big plus is that CuriosityStream is available on all the major platforms:

 Slow content growth

 One disadvantage of CuriosityStream is that their content library grows very slowly.
 Usually, they’ll add at most 10-15 new documentaries per month.